How to Plant and Grow Epazote (Wormseed)

 The plant grows to about four feet tall and produces long, serrated leaves that emit a fairly strong, kerosene-like odor.
 It produces small, pale yellow-greenish flowers.

-Before we get too far into our exploration of this plant and how to cultivate it, I would be remiss if I didn’t mention that if you were to eat a dump truck full of epazote, you may experience some awful side effects, as it is poisonous in large quantities.
+Before we get too far into our exploration of epazote and how to cultivate it, I would be remiss if I didn’t mention that if you were to consume too much, you may experience some awful side effects, as it is poisonous in large quantities.

 It contains the toxin ascaridole, which can potentially cause deafness, vertigo, paralysis, incontinence, jaundice, sweating, and even death.

-So just enjoy it in the occasional taco and discourage young children and pregnant people from consuming the herb.
+So just enjoy it in the occasional taco and discourage young children and pregnant women from consuming the herb.

-A bunch of leaves of the Mexican and Central American herb epazote.
+A close up horizontal image of a bunch of leaves of the Mexican and Central American herb epazote.

 Notably, the herb contains a chemical called ascaridole, which repels intestinal worms.
 For centuries, people around the world used D. ambrosioides to purge worms from their systems.

-In order to have a continual supply of young leaves (more on this below), you might want to make successive sowings of this herb every two to three weeks.
+For a continual supply of young leaves, you might want to make successive sowings of this herb every two to three weeks.

 How to Grow

-If you really want to, you can enrich the soil with a wee bit of organic matter, but any additional fertilizer will result in less flavorful leaves.
+If you really want to, you can enrich the soil with a little organic matter, but any additional fertilizer will result in less flavorful leaves.

-The plant prefers dry weather with a medium amount of water; it can tolerate some drought, but it really does better with regular watering.
+The plant prefers dry weather with a medium amount of water.
+It can tolerate some drought, but will do better with regular watering.

-Because of its attractiveness to predatory wasps and flies, it is sometimes intentionally grown near plants that are infested with insects that these beneficial wasps and flies like to dine on.
+Because of its attractiveness to predatory wasps and flies, epazote is sometimes intentionally grown near plants that are infested with insects that these beneficial insects like to dine on.

 Pruning will encourage more branching and therefore more leafing, particularly if you lop off the center stem.
 As with basil, snip off emerging flower spikes, too, to encourage more leafing.